EV ChargingVerified August 2, 2026

 How much does home charging add to your electric bill?

-For an average driver (13,500 miles/year), about $67/month at the U.S. average rate — from roughly $44/month in the cheapest states to $165/month in Hawaii.
+For an average driver (13,500 miles/year), about $65/month at the U.S. average rate — from roughly $44/month in the cheapest states (Idaho, Utah) to $184/month in Hawaii.

 Does the EV charger tax credit still exist in 2026?